isaacnmm/pestpolicy-hugo2XX/content/posts/best-commercial-fertilizer-spreaders/index.md

     * **Key Features:**
         * **Capacity:** Often comes with an 80lb capacity hopper.
         * **Construction:** Features an epoxy-coated frame, a fully enclosed gearbox, and heavy-duty components designed to last.
-        * **Spreading System:** EV-N-SPRED� HIGH-OUTPUT system for consistent spread patterns.
+        * **Spreading System:** EV-N-SPRED HIGH-OUTPUT system for consistent spread patterns.
         * **Tires:** Widespread 13-inch pneumatic stud tires for stability and easy navigation.
     * **Why it's a top pick:** It offers excellent value with professional-grade features, ensuring uniform coverage and enduring heavy use.
 Its robust design is a significant draw.